FelipeSchefer/FelipeSchefer/README.md

 </div>
 <br/>

-- 👨🏻 My name is Felipe but you can call me "Philip" or "Phi" for short.
+- 👨🏻 I am Felipe but you can call me "Philip" or "Phi" for short.
 - 👨🏻‍💻 I've been programming since 2019.
 - 🔭 I’m currently unemployeed.
 My last work was at a tech company in Brazil where workded as a Java developer.
 - 🌱 I’m currently learning React, Node.js, and TypeScript.